Click here for more Ham Radio Articles on this Site |

 Repeater Microprocessor Controller

 Here is the top view of the controller.
 It is a surplus single-board 8085 based computer with a 5 Mhz clock.
 It was removed from a Kodak Ektachem Blood Analyzer during an upgrade.
 The board can accept an 8K, 16K or 32K EPROM and has four memory-mapped 8-bit output ports and three memory-mapped 8-bit input ports (not including the I/O ports on the PPI) along with 4K of Static Ram.
 In order for me to use this board, I had to learn how to program the 8253 Programmable Interval Timer (PIT), the 8255 Programmable Peripheral Interface (PPI), the 8259 Programmable Interrupt Controller (PIC), and the 8251 Universal Synchronous/Asynchronous Receiver-Transmitter (USART).
 Learning how to initialize those and program to work with this board was no trivial task.
+I had to use the schematic to identify the addresses of the support chips and I/O ports.
 Above the main board is a custom I/O expansion board with a time-of-day clock with battery backup, an SSI-202 touchtone decoder, an SSI-75T2089 touchtone encoder/decoder, a watchdog timer, a tone generator, an SSI-263 speech generator and several I/O ports.
 I had to learn how to program the SSI-263 phoneme-based speech synthesizer which speaks words and phrases by combining phoneme sounds.

 On the back edge of the cabinet there is a small analog-to-TTL input board.
 This board has transistor arrays in 14 pin DIP packages, pull-up resistors, inverters and DIP switches.
 This is a universal receiver to controller interface.
 Each input is a 0 to 15v input which produces a 0 to 5v TTL signal.
 The DIP switches can program an inverted signal polarity.
 This is used to connect the receivers' COS, TOS and other signals to the controller.

 This is the inside view.
 The 8085 CPU board was salvaged from a Kodak Blood Analyzer.
-I re-programmed the board from scratch adding hardware on the proto board that included a speech synthesizer, time of day clock, two DTMF decoders, a DTMF encoder, battery backup, watchdog timer, baud rate generator and more.
+I re-programmed the board from scratch adding hardware on the proto board that included a speech synthesizer, time of day clock, a DTMF encoder/decoder, a DTMF decoder, battery backup, watchdog timer, baud rate generator and more.
 I wrote the firmware in Z80 Assembly Language using only the Z80 instructions that had equivalents in 8080/8085 Assembly Language.
 I wrote the program using a HealthKit H89 computer and programmed the controller using a homemade EPROM programmer.
 I built an Ultraviolet EPROM Eraser using a bathroom germicide UV lamp and a small florescent ballast salvaged from an old desk lamp.

 In order to easily interface to the main board I soldered a 28 pin DIP socket to the top of the static RAM chip.
 This gave me address, data and control lines that I could bring to the expansion board with a ribbon cable.